jessiebit2022/ai-multi-agent-python/plugins/acp/README.md

 ## Prerequisite

-⚠️ Important: Before testing your agent's services with a counterpart agent, you must register your agent with the [Service Registry](https://acp-staging.virtuals.io/).
+⚠️ Important: Before testing your agent's services with a counterpart agent, you must register your agent.
 This step is a critical precursor.
 Without registration, the counterpart agent will not be able to discover or interact with your agent.

 ## Installation